Sorry, you need to be logged in to view this page.

 After the war the shelter was put to use as barracks for American troops.
 It's currently used as a secure document warehouse.

 As it's situated between the busy Clapham Road and South Lambeth Road, the northern entrance to the shelter is a local landmark.
 It has now been decorate with a brightly coloured mural, incorporating the designs of pupils from a local school.
-A clock tower has been built near-by and the the building now sits in a small grassed garden area.
+A clock tower has been built near-by and the building now sits in a small grassed garden area.